-- 1. Eisenhower West/Landmark Van Dorn Plan (PZ, TES, RPCA, Housing, DPI) Studies identified in the Plans to begin implementation of the long-term vision for the area have been completed, including: Air Quality Modeling Analysis near Van Dorn Metrorail Station, Infrastructure Plan, and Developer Contributions Analysis.
-City Council approved a Developer Contribution Policy for the plan area in Fall 2018. - 2.
-Housing Master Plan (Housing, PZ, GIS, ARHA, TES, Code, GS, ACPS, DCHS/Aging) The Housing Master Plan (HMP) identified tools and strategies to be pursued in the effort to expand affordable housing opportunities in the City.
+33. Eisenhower West/Landmark Van Dorn Plan (PZ, TES, RPCA, Housing, DPI)

+Studies identified in the Plans to begin implementation of the long-term vision for the area have been completed, including: Air Quality Modeling Analysis near Van Dorn Metrorail Station, Infrastructure Plan, and Developer Contributions Analysis.
+City Council approved a Developer Contribution Policy for the plan area in Fall 2018.

+34. Housing Master Plan (Housing, PZ, GIS, ARHA, TES, Code, GS, ACPS, DCHS/Aging)

+The Housing Master Plan (HMP) identified tools and strategies to be explored to expand affordable housing opportunities in the City.
 Several are scheduled to be studied and/or implemented through FY 2020 and beyond, in collaboration with PZ and other departments.
-Timelines for some of these efforts are reflected in the bar chart on page 1 under "Studies/Policy Initiatives". - a.
+Timelines for some of these efforts are reflected in the bar chart on page 1 under "Studies/Policy Initiatives".

+- a.
 Public Buildings: Co-location Opportunities for Affordable Housing: (PZ, Housing, General Services, REA, GIS, ACPS, ARHA, others) Consistent with the recommendations of the Joint Facilities Investment Task Force, staff will continue to evaluate co-location opportunities for affordable housing as part of its early feasibility analyses in future City and ACPS capital projects, including potential options for affordable senior housing/assisted living and ARHA replacement units, if appropriate.
 Staff will also consider opportunities for co-location already incorporated in Small Area Plan recommendations.

-- b.
+Options to co-locate affordable housing with a municipal facility are currently being explored in the upcoming redevelopment of the Landmark Mall site. - b.
 Microunits Study (Housing, PZ): At City Council's request, Housing undertook a study of microunits in FY 2018 that included research, consultation with NAIOP, and community outreach via the City's Parking Day event, when a 100 sf parking space on Pitt Street was turned into a micro-unit model home.
 Housing released a report on study findings in mid-December of 2018 that was circulated among AHAAC, the Landlord Tenant Relations Board, and the Planning Commission, and posted on Housing's website.
-Further formal study and policy work, including potential zoning ordinance amendments, will continue. - c.
+Further formal study and policy work, including potential zoning ordinance amendments, may continue if market conditions evolve to enable smaller units in new development. - c.
 Mixed Income Assisted Living Development/Senior Living: Successes in securing affordable units in several recently approved privately-developed senior living facilities have begun to provide a small pipeline of housing/care options for some of the City's most economically vulnerable elderly and disabled, including persons on the auxiliary grant waiting list maintained by DCHS.
-In addition to units at Sunrise/Duke Street (1), Sunrise/Washington Street (2), Silverado (2), future Goodwin House (~6) and Silverstone (7), in Spring 2019, the City will launch a stakeholder group to include representatives of the Commissions on Aging and on Persons with Disabilities, senior living developers and NAIOP, among others, to develop a contribution policy for residential facilities that specifically serve seniors and/or disabled, including those requiring cognitive and or other health or nursing services to residents.
-In addition, the group will be consulted on staff's efforts to develop a framework to support a potential future mixed-income assisted living facility, including regulatory, financial and operational requirements and other best practices.
-It is noted that a proposed draft text amendment to ensure that senior living options are permitted in all locations where it is appropriate is anticipated to be considered by Planning Commission and City Council in Spring 2019. - d.
-Land Use Conversions: see Housing Contribution Work Group above under "Studies/Policy Initiatives." - e.
-Housing Contribution Review Work Group: See "Studies/Policy Initiatives" above. - f.
-Inclusionary Zoning Policy Feasibility Analysis (PZ, Housing): See "Studies/Policy Initiatives" above. - g.
-Accessory Dwelling Unit Feasibility Analysis (PZ, Housing): See "Studies/Policy Initiatives" above. - 3.
-Old Town North Small Area Plan (PZ, TES, Housing, RPCA, AEDP, OHA) In FY 2019, City Council approved a developer contribution policy, and two development projects are utilizing the incentives established in the Arts District bonus density policy.
+Units will be available at Sunrise/Duke Street (1), Sunrise/Washington Street (2), Silverado (2), future Goodwin House (~6) and Silverstone (7).
+In addition, the Housing Contributions Work Group will provide recommendations to revise current contribution procedures for future senior living facilities.
+It is noted that a proposed draft text amendment to ensure that senior living options are permitted in all locations where it is appropriate is anticipated to be considered by Planning Commission and City Council in Spring 2019.